bright/new-www/src/pages/blog/2017-12-12-spring-mvc-multi-tenacy.md

 ---
 layout: post
 title: Multi tenancy in Spring MVC
 author: piotr
 hidden: false
-tags: [spring, mvc, spring-boot, multi-tenant, reactive, reactor]
+tags:
+  - spring
+  - mvc
+  - spring-boot
+  - multi-tenant
+  - reactive
+  - reactor
 comments: true
 crosspost: true
 image: /images/spring-mvc-multi-tenancy/feeding-animals.jpg
+date: '2017-12-11T23:00:00.000Z'
+published: true
 ---

 One of our clients aimed to replace old, often DOS based, point of sale systems with a cloud based, SaaS modeled solution.
 [At Bright Inventions]({{ site.url }}) we have developed all required components including AWS based back-end processing requests originating from multiple clients.
 Each business that uses the SaaS point of sale can be considered a tenant in a multi-tenant environment.
 There many aspects involved when developing multi-tenant application with [data isolation and partitioning being the most discussed topic](http://blog.memsql.com/database-multi-tenancy-in-the-cloud-and-beyond/).
 However, today I would like to focus on computational and resource isolation aspect.